Egston/egston-ng-quick-date.angularjs/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-To get the project running, you'll need [NPM](https://npmjs.org/) and [Bower](http://bower.io/).
-Run `npm install` and `bower install` to install all dependencies.
+To get the project running, you'll need [NPM](https://npmjs.org/).
+Run `npm install` to install all dependencies.
 Then run `grunt` in the project directory to watch and compile changes.
 And you can run `karma start` to watch for changes and auto-execute unit tests.

 ## Potential Features down the road